aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 Make sure you include descriptions with your MR as much as possible, if applicable.
 Try using bullet lists and images when necessary to make reading the description easier.

-Writing a description for MRs (and commits) not only benefits the reviewer at review time, but it also acts as a form of documentation for anyone who might need to trace back the code later.
+Writing a description for MRs (and commits) not only benefits the reviewer at review time but it also acts as a form of documentation for anyone who might need to trace back the code later.

 However, there's a tricky aspect to consider.
 If the information in the MR is crucial for the entire team, then this information should be included within the code itself.
 Either by comments in code or by improving code readability, so everyone who reads the code knows about what you had in mind.